nullas/nullas.github.io/content/posts/my-first-post.md

 ---
 ## tl;dr

-In case I forgot how to figure Hugo, the procedure to set up Hugo with the PaperMod theme on GitHub Pages.
+In case I forgot how to figure Hugo, the procedure to set up Hugo with the PaperMod theme on GitHub Pages is recorded.
 MathJax is also enabled and VS code integration with Markdown+Math extension.

 ### Install Hugo